OranLevi/OranLevi/README.md

 Feel free to browse my GitHub repositories to see some of my recent projects.
 Note that while I showcase some projects here, others are available on the App Store.

-If you have any questions or would like to collaborate, please don't hesitate to contact me through [my portfolio website](https://oranlevi.dev) or [LinkedIn profile](http://linkedin.com/in/oranlevi).
+If you have any questions or would like to collaborate, please don't hesitate to contact me through [LinkedIn profile](http://linkedin.com/in/oranlevi).

 I look forward to hearing from you!